StanfordMSL/conformal-safety-learning/README.md

 # conformal-safety-learning
-Companion code for the paper Learning Robot Safety from Sparse Human Feedback using Conformal Prediction.
+Companion code for the paper "Learning Robot Safety from Sparse Human Feedback using Conformal Prediction" by Aaron O. Feldman, Joseph A. Vincent, Maximilian Adang, Jun En Low, and Mac Schwager.

 Please reach out to aofeldma@stanford.edu for any code issues/questions.